 If you’re choosing a built-in oven then you will need a separate hob.
-To do this, you will need a carpenter to cut an appropriately sized hole in your worktop, usually above where your oven will be, for the hob to sit.
+To do this, you will need an appropriately sized hole in your worktop, usually above where your oven will be, for the hob to sit.
 For freestanding cookers, you will need to choose a hob fuel type also.

 Choosing Hob Fuel Type